 Even your body has started to react and the idea of sex turns you off.
 Or you go through the motions but it is hard to even feel what is happening.
 The idea of just leaving and burning down this relationship so that you can breathe and just be yourself feels more and more tempting every day.
 You might be alone but at least it won’t all be your fault.

 It wasn’t supposed to be this way.
 You have worked too damn hard to NOT be you’re messed up parents.
 You’re kind.
 You’re smart.
 There isn’t a Ted Talk you haven’t listened to AND taken notes on.
 And yet, you find yourself in this place where you feel out of control.
-The only time you feel like you is when you are away from her relaxing with a glass of wine or after having an edible.
+The only time you feel like you is when you are away from her relaxing with an edible.

 Somewhere along the way, you’ve realized that unless you change, nothing will change.
 Worse yet, you’re scared that the idea that it is all your fault is true.
 I’m here to tell you, that story is what is actually keeping you from a relationship that brings you alive.
 Together, we will uncover what is really keeping you from being the beautiful messy boisterous self that you are inside.
 It turns out, Ted Talks don’t hold all the secrets.
 Rather, in exploring your past, we’ll discover the tools you’ll need to build a future with deeper and more fulfilling relationships.
 When you’re willing to risk investing in yourself, your dreams and your life start to expand.
 Let’s schedule a consult now.

 Therapy is a place to get real and have a relationship that’s about seeing and hearing who you are, problems and pain included.
 This isn’t about minimizing what’s happening.
 It’s about moving through it so you can celebrate the opportunities.